Divertimento (Bernstein): Structure

-Movements
+I. Sennets and Tuckets

-The first movement, Sennets and Tuckets, was initially planned to be the Divertimento itself, a short piece with no further ambitions.
+The first movement was initially planned to be the Divertimento itself, a short piece with no further ambitions.
 The hendiadic title refers to two terms William Shakespeare used to describe fanfares in stage direction: a sennet announces the entrance of a king on stage, while a tucket is used as musical flourishing.
 It is in C major and common-time, marked "Allegro non troppo, ma con brio" at the beginning.
 The B-C relationship is much more conspicuous than in other movements, especially in the last few chords, which feature a strongly dissonant B-C clash.
 Igor Stravinsky's Dumbarton Oaks concerto is quoted in the movement.
 The piece features many of the composition styles Bernstein explored in his professional career.

+II.
+Waltz

-The second movement, Waltz, is a string-only movement where the typical waltz time is replaced with a 7/8 (3/8+2/8+2/8).
+The second movement is a string-only movement where the typical waltz time is replaced with a 7/8 (3/8+2/8+2/8).
 This is because Bernstein attempted to evoke the waltz from Tchaikovsky's Pathétique Symphony, which is in 5/4, and which was a favorite of Sergei Koussevitzky, a long-time friend and collaborator of Bernstein's, and conductor of the BSO.
 The movement would later become a song dedicated to Bernstein's daughter Jamie for her 28th birthday.

+III.
+Mazurka

-The third movement, Mazurka, is scored for woodwinds and harp.
+The third movement is scored for woodwinds and harp.
 A slow-moving piece in 3/4 (the time signature only changes for one bar to 5/4), it is marked Mesto (sad) in the score and is in C minor.
 At the end, the oboe performs a short cadenza where Bernstein quotes the oboe cadenza used by Beethoven in his Fifth Symphony.

+IV.
+Samba

-The fourth movement, Samba, is colorful, using Latin rhythms and orchestration.
+The fourth movement is colorful, using Latin rhythms and orchestration.
 Somewhat reminiscent of the music he wrote in other Latino-related works such as West Side Story, the time signature is cut-time, but frequently changing.
 It is a fast and lively piece with a few tempo shifts, scored for the whole orchestra.

+V. Turkey Trot

-The fifth movement, Turkey Trot, has an uncommon time signature: cut-time+3/4.
+The fifth movement has an uncommon time signature: cut-time+3/4.
 It is a dance that is meant to sound odd, almost limping.
 The composer uses subito dynamic extreme changes and some advanced techniques, such as col legno for the strings.
 The piece was taken from the discarded Coppola movie project.

+VI.
+Sphinxes

-The sixth movement, Sphinxes, is the shortest and slowest one.
+The sixth movement is the shortest and slowest one.
 Spanning only 11 bars (with one bar in the middle that acts as a grand pause), the piece features a twelve-tone row.
 This movement also shares its title with a small movement in Schumann's Carnaval — a piece so simple Schumann was uncertain it was going to be played.
 The movement ends with an attacca, jumping directly into the next movement.